VanhPhan292/OOP.20232.04/README.md

 # Member and assignment:
 - Phan Viet Anh - 20225566: leader, implement the tree screen controller class.
-- Nguyen The Hung - 20225573: design the class diagram, implement the main menu and main menu controller class.
+- Nguyen The Hung - 20225573: design the class diagram, implement the main menu, tree screen and main menu controller class.
 - Le Hai Nhat - 20225583: implement the algorithm class of the tree data structure.

 # Tech Stacks: